dfrankland/hyper-custom-plugins/README.md

     inside `~/.hyper.js`.
 Mutate this object to change `config`.

-*   `dependencies`: An object with keys that will be the name of the `npm` modules passed in `config.customPluginsDependencies` and values that will be the `npm` modules after being `require`d.
+*   `dependencies`: An object with keys that will be the name of the `npm` modules passed in `config.customPlugins.dependencies` and values that will be the `npm` modules after being `require`d.

 *   `module`: A reference to `hyper-custom-plugins`' `module` object.